If you are looking to cut the cord and save money on your TV costs each month, YouTube TV and Hulu with Live TV are worth considering.

 There’s even an Español add-on with seven channels for $4.99 per month.

-Either of those won’t replace ESPN or Disney Channel content, but both are terrific supplements to their parent networks.
+While YouTube TV’s add-ons won’t replace ESPN or Disney Channel content, they are terrific supplements to the parent network.

-If you’re okay sitting through commercials, can stick with the included two streams, and can get by with a 50 hour DVR, that’s not a horrible price.
+If you can stick with the included two streams, that’s not a horrible price.

 You’ll get your local channels, all the popular networks for news and sports, a ton of extra sports content on ESPN+, and the entire Disney plus library.

-Hulu Live has more on-demand titles than YouTube TV.
+Hulu is well-known for its original content.
+As you can imagine, it has more on-demand titles than YouTube TV.